uyuni-project/uyuni-rfc/accepted/00074-retracted-updates-support.md

 - Patch detail: information about the status.
 Given the fact we only have 2 states now (`retracted`/`final`), this can be a boolean information telling whether the patch is retracted or not.
+  We should implement this as a checkbox, allowing the user to change the attribute (although the change should be disabled for vendor patches).

-Q: should this be read-write? so that user can modify the `status` attribute using a toggle (for non-vendor channels).
-If we allow this, we need to face the consequences of modifying a patch (maybe regenerating some data (`rhnServerNeededCache`, regenerating repodata of all channels, if this is not already handled somewhere)).
+  We need to take into account the possible consequences of modifying a patch (maybe regenerating some data (`rhnServerNeededCache`, regenerating repodata of all involved channels)).

 - Patch list (*Patches -> All/Relevant*): an icon in the list, if the patch is retracted.